ClaireLevy/explant_and_HVE_cell_sup_MSD_analysis/MSD_panels_1_2_3_explant_sup_analysis.md

 ![](MSD_panels_1_2_3_explant_sup_analysis_files/figure-markdown_github/subset%20scatter%20plots-1.png)

 Note that in these heat maps, the maximum intensity is a fold change of 1 or -1.
-Any values that were above or below these intensities were set to the max value.
+Any values that were above 1 were set to 1 and any below -1 were set to -1.

 ![](MSD_panels_1_2_3_explant_sup_analysis_files/figure-markdown_github/logFC%20heatmap-1.png)